Saint Mary’s COVID-19 Triage Center

 Saint Mary’s Regional Health System closely monitors updates from the Arkansas Department of Health and CDC regarding COVID-19 prevention, assessment, and patient care.
 The safety of patients and well-being of Saint Mary’s clinical staff continue to be of utmost importance.
 Saint Mary’s is regularly assessing measures for keeping the community healthy during this time.

 If you are sick with COVID-19 or think you may have been exposed to COVID-19, call your primary healthcare provider immediately.
 See additional information on this site and visit healthy.arkansas.gov or the CDC’s new site, coronavirus.gov, for the latest virus guidance and resources.

-The center has been established to help those affected by COVID-19-like symptoms while also protecting our community’s elderly and ill patients and health care workers.
-It will also help to protect other vital community health care resources from being overwhelmed.
+Saint Mary’s Triage Center was opened in early April 2020 to help those affected by COVID-19-like symptoms while also protecting our community’s elderly and ill patients and health care workers.
+It also helps to protect other vital community health care resources from being overwhelmed.

 IF YOU FEEL SICK —

 While this virus produces only mild symptoms in the majority of patients, it is still very important to distance yourself from others to prevent spread.

 If you have mild flu-like symptoms such as fever, cough or body aches, please distance yourself from others and remain home.
 Call your doctor first for advice.